Andrea13Stockholm/hypathia-notifications/README.md

 * Stocks in different markets are not traded on same days: need to create an homogeneous date grid (discrete data points):  :white_check_mark:
 * Get the dividends process to be called upon price process timestamps: :white_check_mark:
 * Calculate the dividend price ratio: :white_check_mark:
+* Dividend type filter: specify as a filter the type of dividends.
+In direkavkastining only CD (ordinarie utdelningen) is considered; all the extraordinary dividends are marked as SD (special dividends) by the API :white_check_mark:
-* Check direktavkastning in Avanza to understand potential divergences:
+* Check direktavkastning in Avanza to understand potential divergences (dividends over the year, not over the rolling past 12 months; tested AGNC,ARR and SCM): :white_check_mark:
 * API secrets should be contained in a separate thingy:
 * Raise exception if stock does not exist, but continue run the code:
 * Raise exception when calls limit is reached, but continue run the code: